Palmer Luckey’s new defense company Anduril looks interested in AR and VR on the battlefield

 Anduril’s vision

 In August, Anduril only had a placeholder website with an info email address listed for inquiries.
-At the time, Anduril, Luckey and the Founders Fund did not respond to TechCrunch’s requests for comment on the company’s defense plans and work advising lawmakers on high tech border wall proposals.
+At the time, Anduril, Luckey and the Founders Fund did not respond to TechCrunch’s requests for comment on the company’s defense plans and work advising lawmakers on high-tech border wall proposals.

-Now, the site is fleshed out significantly, with a logo and something resembling a mission statement if not a raison d’être.
+Now, the site is fleshed out significantly, with a logo and something resembling a mission statement, if not a raison d’être.
 Declaring that defense innovation has lagged since the Cold War, Anduril reveals some of its specific aims:

 Anduril’s assertion that it is a “product-focused” company combined with the fledgling team’s collective experience, split between VR and Palantir’s more data and surveillance-oriented products, a picture of what Luckey’s new project is really up to emerges.
 Playing up that remaining interest in AR and VR, an illustration depicts an individual wearing a headset not unlike Oculus’s own offerings.